UX Research + UI Redesign

 Product price alert

-We send email update for any change in our customer's store credit.
+We send email update for any change on our customer’s store credit.

 Stock availability alert